 - The best T-bone steaks on the grill

 - How to grill a perfect burger

 - The best grilled baby back ribs

 How to season the leg quarters for the grill

-We do not use any marinades on leg quarters.
-They turn out best with a simple dry rub.
+We do not use any marinades on our grilled chicken leg quarters.
+We think they turn out best with a simple dry rub.

 Mix together the salt, paprika, garlic, thyme and pepper in a small prep bowl.
 Set aside until ready to put on the chicken.

 Take the chicken out of the package and remove any large pieces of fat.
 Sometimes on the bone side you will find large pieces of fat.
 Pat the chicken dry with a paper towel - this is best for flavor and texture.

 Take the dry rub and sprinkle it all over the chicken leg quarters, then rub it all over so it is evenly coating the chicken.
 Set aside for about 10 minutes before putting the chicken leg quarters on grill.

 How long to grill chicken leg quarters on gas grill